 Malaysia Airlines A380 Business Class cabin & seats

 You can find this product flying to Tokyo as well as occasionally to Sydney.
 It’s a different Business Class product altogether, with a 2-2-2 configuration on the upper deck.

 How to book Malaysia Airlines flights using points

-AAdvantage and Asia Miles offer the cheapest redemption rates, whilst Qantas Frequent Flyer is significantly more expensive and Malaysia Airlines’ own Enrich program turned revenue-based as of June 2017, wiping out its good value.
+American Airlines AAdvantage offers the cheapest redemption rates.
+Asia Miles is next, whilst Qantas Frequent Flyer is significantly more expensive.
+Malaysia Airlines’ own Enrich program turned revenue-based as of June 2017, wiping out its good value.

 Award availability on Malaysia Airlines flights to/from Australia is usually pretty good for two or more passengers in Business Class.
 They are a useful option to have in oneworld and as a Qantas Frequent Flyer redemption partner.

-Malaysia Airlines operates lounges in Kuala Lumpur and London Heathrow.
+Malaysia Airlines operates lounges in Kuala Lumpur, Kuching and London Heathrow.

-Malaysia Airlines has generally had an inferior hard and soft product to Singapore Airlines and Cathay Pacific, but with flat-bed Business seats on most flights to/from Australia, the attractiveness of travelling with them increases.
+Malaysia Airlines has generally had an inferior hard and soft product to Singapore Airlines and Cathay Pacific.
+However, with flat-bed Business seats on most flights to/from Australia, the attractiveness of travelling with them increases.